Shyam-pi/Gaussian-Splatting-and-Diffusion-Guided-Optimization/README.md

 - The original paper uses adaptive density control to add or reduce Gaussians based on some conditions.
 You can experiment with a simplified variant of such schemes to improve performance.
 - You can experiment with the initialization parameters in the `Gaussians` class.
 - You can experiment with using anisotropic Gaussians instead of isotropic Gaussians.

-> **Submission:** In your webpage, include the following details:
-> - Follow the submission instructions for question 1.2.2 for this question as well.
-> - As a baseline, use the training setup that you used for question 1.2.2 (isotropic Gaussians, learning rates, loss etc.) for this dataset (make sure `Gaussians` have `init_type="random"`).
-Save the training progress GIF and PSNR, SSIM metrics.
-> - Compare the training progress GIFs and PSNR, SSIM metrics for both the baseline and your improved approach on this new dataset.
-> - For your best performing method, explain all the modifications that you made to your approach compared to question 1.2 to improve performance.

 ---